tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 While wearing this circlet, in regular social situations, you appear to others as someone who belongs there.
 You easily fit in with new groups of people, unless there is some particular reason for others to be suspicious.
 The circlet has no power in unusual social situations.

 **Quirk:** Peppers speech with needless foreign words.

 ---

+#### Circlet of Swift Thought

+_Recharge 16+:_ Increase your Initiative by 4.

+**Quirk:** The slightest delay infuriates you.

+---

+#### Diadem of Whispering

+Your words are magically audible by any one creature you can see, as if you were standing next to them whispering into their ear.
+Their replies are not magically enhanced, so they can only answer if you could normally hear their words.
+You may change target freely, but can only whisper to one person per round.

+**Quirk:** Gossips like a fishwife on the Shadowport docks.

+---